Supported content from City St George's, University of London Journalism Department

 Lecturers Yuen Chan (L) and Dr Zahera Herb (R) both teach on the course.

-Starting in mid-September (with a two-week orientation), City’s MA International Journalism is a full 12-month programme.
+Starting in mid-September (with a two-week orientation), City St George’s MA International Journalism is a 12-month programme if studied full-time.
 The final project deadline is at the end of July and, following this submission, students are required to also write a reflective essay on their project that is due at the start of September.
 While the content of other courses in international journalism varies, the syllabus at City gives a good indication of what you’re expected to learn.

-“First and foremost, this course is for people who want to be journalists,” says City University’s Senior Lecturer in Journalism, Yuen Chan.
+“First and foremost, this course is for people who want to be journalists,” says senior lecturer in Journalism, Yuen Chan.
 “It suits people with an international perspective and mindset — those who are curious about other parts of the world and who already have an interest in another country or culture — and want to expand their skills in order to report on those regions.
 It is a hands-on, practice-based course.”

 Journo Resources